- Education and Science»

 The Wendigo is a creature that once was a human.
 However, after it's transformation, it resembles an emaciated half-human, half-beast that can never fill its amazing hunger.
 It craves flesh, specifically human flesh.

 Some legends state that the Wendigo will expand with every bite adding to itself the size of whatever prey it feeds upon.
 Doing so will ensure that it is never full, never satisfied.
-This creature is definitely no longer human, which is why I have named it the Skinwalker's cousin.
+This creature is definitely no longer human, but it once was.
+It is the cousin of the Skinwalker.

 The European Werewolf & Co.